-Unified Academy (formerly Chart Wood School) is a special school for boys aged 9 to 16 years who have social, emotional and mental health needs.
-Some students also have moderate learning and attachment difficulties.
-This means that students struggle to form strong, healthy and sustainable relationships with others and can present with challenging behaviour.
-All students have an Education, Health and Care Plan (EHCP).
+Welcome to Unified Academy.
+We are a special school for boys aged 9 to 16 years who have social, emotional and mental health needs.
+All of our students have an Education, Health and Care Plan (EHCP).

-Class sizes are small with no more than six student in each teaching group.
-Lessons are carefully planned and take into account the needs, interests and abilities of all students so that learning is more purposeful and engaging.
-Additional support in the classroom is provided by way of classroom assistants who work with students to build their confidence and self-esteem whilst also supporting their academic, social and developmental needs.
+Class sizes are small with no more than six students in each teaching group.
+Lessons are tailored, carefully planned and as a result, learning is more purposeful and engaging.
+As well as teaching staff, classroom assistants provide additional support for students helping to build their confidence and self-esteem whilst supporting their academic, social and developmental needs.

-Students have access to Trusted Adults and Speech, Language and Communication Therapy.
-Additionally, the school has a full time Home School Link Worker (HSLW) who supports families in the management of behaviour, improving their child’s attendance at school and facilitating access to other Health and Social Care services.
+Students have access to a range of therapies including; Trusted Adults, Speech, Language and Communication Therapy (SALT) and Canine Assisted Learning (CAL).
+Additionally, Unified Academy has a full time Home School Link Worker (HSLW) to support families with the management of behaviour, improving their child’s attendance at school and facilitating access to other Health and Social Care services.

-If you are considering a place at Unified Academy for your son, please contact us on email@example.com or 01737 215 488.
+If you are considering a place at Unified Academy for your son, please contact us at firstname.lastname@example.org or 01737 215 488.

 Annabelle Thomas - Principal